blomadam/blomadam.github.io/_posts/2017-4-4-Project-2-Music-Charts.md

 df['genre'] = df['genre'].apply(lambda x: 'R & B' if x=='R&B' else x)
 ```

-I now have rankings for each week, the total number of weeks spent on the charts, and the track genres cleaned up and ready for analysis.
-I'm really interested in combining the total ranking and duration of tracks on the chart to get a sense of their overall popularity.
+I now had rankings for each week, the total number of weeks spent on the charts, and the track genres cleaned up and ready for analysis.
+I'm actually interested in combining the ranking and duration of each track to get a sense of its overall popularity.
 For this, I created a function to combine those two aspects of each tracks performance into a score value that I store as a new column:

 ```python
 def scoring(series):